Straight Talk with Norton Sound

 Why do you rank us so high despite of what happened?

 99% of it is the responsiveness and the sense of urgency I get from you guys.

 Anything we could do to improve besides last week’s issue?

 That’s a good question.
 I can’t come up with anything off top of head.
 If anything that I can think of that might be a problem at some point, it’s getting equipment up to us but so far that hasn’t been a problem.
 We’ve gotten the equipment we need in a timely manner – if there was any confusion about as to whether or not we got something, it was rectified in a timely manner.

 We looked at other vendors.
-One would not have worked out for us here because it was the thing where you call in and sit on hold for an hour-and-a-half to talk to someone who tells you you have to talk to someone else.
+That would not have worked out for us here because that’s the thing where you call in and sit on hold for an hour and half to talk to someone who tells you you have to talk to someone else.